Stock rebound may continue ahead of EU tariff decision

 In Thursday’s Asian market trading, a stronger Chinese manufacturing report helped boost stocks in China and Hong kong.

-The Hang Seng rose 0.75%, the Shanghai Composite finished the day up 1.8% and Japan's Nikkei ended the session higher by 0.83%.
+The Hang Seng closed higher by 1.4%, the Shanghai Composite finished the day up 1.8% and Japan's Nikkei ended the session higher by 0.83%.

 FOX Business’ Matthew Rocco contributed to this article.